Review [C] Page

 (1999)

-After releasing Search e.p., Clockwork released their first full-length album called "Surface Tension" through Sensory/The Laser's Edge Label.
+After having released Search e.p., Clockwork released their first full-length album called "Surface Tension" through Sensory/The Laser's Edge Label.
 They were really talented U.S. progressive metal band.
-The reason why I use "were" is because I have heard that Clockwork themselves are not exploring prog metal format anymore and changed their name (that is what I have heard so far).
+The reason why I use "were" is because I have heard that Clockwork themselves are not exploring prog metal format anymore and has changed their name as Target Earth (that is what I have heard so far).
 Surface Tension is a versatile prog metal album blending various musical aspects and styles within complex prog metal format.
-In Search e.p., they were doing kind of technical symphonic prog power metal, but Clockwork developed their style with unique blends of folk, classical, prog, and various elements.
+In Search e.p., they had been performing kind of technical symphonic prog power metal, but Clockwork eventually developed their style with unique blends of folk, classical, prog, and various elements.
 Their instrumentation is very brilliant, too.
 The arrangement and ensembles on this album are really well done and very beautiful as well.
-If you are the fans of Shadow Gallery, Enchant, and Perfect Symmetry, Clockwork is a really worthwhile band to check out.
+If you are the fans of Shadow Gallery, Enchant, and Perfect Symmetry, this U.S. prog metal group is a really worthwhile to check out.
+It's too bad to hear that they are defunct.

 [top]